alnoki/AAAAAA/doc/procedures/sphinx.rst

 Per :xref:`Willing-Sphinx`:

 #. :ref:`Activate <conda:activate-env>` the :term:`a6 environment <a6>` from
-   inside the :ref:`documentation root directory<concepts-project-dir-tree>` if it is not already :ref:`active <conda:activate-env>`
+   inside the :ref:`documentation root directory<concepts-project-dir-tree>` if
+   it is not already :ref:`active <conda:activate-env>`
 #.
-From the :ref:`integrated terminal <tools-vs-code>`, make a new build then
+From the :ref:`VS Code integrated terminal <tools-vs-code>`, make a new
-   start a local server:
+   build then start a local server:

    .. code-block:: bash